No. 15 Tennessee plays Texas A&M on 12-game win streak - WTOP News

 College Station, Texas; Thursday, 8 p.m.
 EST

-BOTTOM LINE: No. 15 Tennessee will attempt to keep its 12-game win streak alive when the Volunteers take on Texas A&M.
+BOTTOM LINE: No. 15 Tennessee seeks to build upon its 12-game win streak with a victory over Texas A&M.

 The Volunteers are 1-0 in road games.
-Tennessee is 11-0 when it has fewer turnovers than its opponents and averages 14.1 turnovers per game.
+Tennessee ranks seventh in college basketball scoring 44.8 points per game in the paint led by Talaysia Cooper averaging 10.7.

-Texas A&M scores 68.3 points per game, 3.5 more points than the 64.8 Tennessee allows.
+Texas A&M averages 68.3 points per game, 3.5 more points than the 64.8 Tennessee gives up.
 Tennessee has shot at a 45.5% rate from the field this season, 8.2 percentage points above the 37.3% shooting opponents of Texas A&M have averaged.

-The Aggies and Volunteers meet Thursday for the first time in conference play this season.
+The Aggies and Volunteers square off Thursday for the first time in SEC play this season.

-TOP PERFORMERS: Sole Williams is shooting 24.0% from beyond the arc with 1.0 made 3-pointers per game for the Aggies, while averaging 5.8 points.
+TOP PERFORMERS: Aicha Coulibaly is shooting 51.8% and averaging 12.1 points for the Aggies.

-Samara Spencer is averaging 12.2 points and 5.3 assists for the Volunteers.
+Cooper is scoring 18.1 points per game and averaging 5.5 rebounds for the Volunteers.

 LAST 10 GAMES: Aggies: 6-4, averaging 70.9 points, 37.3 rebounds, 14.8 assists, 6.7 steals and 4.9 blocks per game while shooting 46.7% from the field.
 Their opponents have averaged 62.0 points per game.